-Step #4) Federal gov’t collects back $.666T (of EXISTING dollars from Treasury bond investors).
+Step #4) Federal gov’t collects back $.666T from Treasury bond investors.

 Note: So far it’s all a ‘wash’…

-Step #5) Federal gov’t keyboards $.666T of Treasury bonds into existence and keyboards those assets, denominated in $$$, to the bond investors (Note that is a CREATION which is ALSO an ADDITION of Net Financial Assets into the banking system).
+Step #5) Federal gov’t keyboards $.666T of Treasury bonds into existence and transfers those assets, denominated in $$$, to the bond investors.

 Those tax & bond collections are not a ‘financing’ function, but are instead a redistribution of $$$ serving a ‘price-stability’ function.
 Furthermore, rather than being a ‘financial’ constraint, those Treasury bonds serve as a ‘political’ constraint—meaning that the federal gov’t can shut down if policymakers don’t agree on spending.